 During Troop check-in on Sunday all Troops owing a balance for camper fees must submit payment in full to the Camp Director at this time.
-All Troops should take the necessary steps to complete payment at checkin.
+All Troops should take the necessary steps to complete payment at check-in.
+(Please have any or all receipts in the event of a discrepancy)